 - Keep pets from disturbing visitors.

-- With the exceptions of the locations included in the pet-friendly lodging pilot program, pets are not allowed in state buildings including cabins, yurts, teepees and lodges.
+- With the exceptions of the locations included in the pet-friendly lodging pilot program, pets are not allowed in state buildings (cabins, yurts, offices, teepees and lodges).

 Pet-friendly lodging pilot program

 The DNR extends a warm paw of welcome, so furry companions can enjoy Michigan’s best outdoor recreation destinations.
 Beginning Nov.
-1, 2017, up to two pets (dogs and cats only) can stay in these state park cabins:
+1, 2017, up to two pets (dogs and cats only) are welcome in the following locations:

 - Harrisville State Park (mini cabin #186)